-I consider cinematic design the telling of visual story expressed through a unified vision of cinematography, production design, and editorial shape.
+For me, cinematic design is the telling of visual story expressed through a unified vision of cinematography, production design, and editorial shape.
 The cinematic design sets the stage for (and responds to) performance.
 If you're trying to tell a visually strong and compelling story, it's vital to consider the end product as a cohesive whole, such that the individual parts work together to strengthen the message and emotion.
 Cinematic design is like a visual score for a film.
 In the way that the score and sound design of a film support and relate to the story through the interplay of various voices, instruments, sounds, musical themes, and silence, cinematic design defines the orchestration of visual themes and arrangement of the various visual storytelling voices.

 In listening to a successful piece of music, we are usually unconscious of each individual voice or sound component, because the interplay and tuning of their contributions is what is so powerful and moving.
 A composer carefully develops and structures themes, determines the arrangement of instruments to play them, and conducts a group of musicians to shape the tempo, volume, and intensity as appropriate for the performance, for the desired mood, emotion, and creative expression.
 This is not so different from the phases we take a film through—development (composing), preproduction (arranging), and conducting a performance (production).
 In music, we never imagine the elements of an orchestra working discretely or sequentially—of course musicians practice their craft individually and sections practice their parts, but an orchestra and its conductor remain focused on the whole from the perspective of the final execution, making it the best it can be.